kukelekuuk00/Darmok/README.md

 - `darmok.channel.CHANNEL_NAME_HERE.leave` - Player may leave channel
 - `darmok.channel.CHANNEL_NAME_HERE.autojoin` - Players will auto-join this channel unless they have settings otherwise.
 - `darmok.list` - List all available channels, or list channels you're subscribed to
-- `darmok.chatcolor` - Use chat color codes or text formatting codes in messages
 - `darmok.channel.CHANNEL_NAME_HERE.kick` - Permission to kick players from any channel
 - `darmok.channel.CHANNEL_NAME_HERE.ban` - Permission to ban players from any channel
 - `darmok.mod` - Gives force/kick/ban capabilities for every channel